 After the user selects the pricing plan, they see Intercom’s registration page, which consists of three steps.
 After completing them they can start the free trial:

-Intercom takes a prospect who was just browsing for information to a personalized free-trial post-click experience that is more likely to persuade them to convert immediately, contrary to what their homepage might have done.
+Intercom takes a prospect who was just browsing for information to a personalized free-trial post-click landing page that is more likely to persuade them to convert immediately, contrary to what their homepage might have done.

 The homepage comparison